rtlnl/phoenix/README.md

 For manual testing of endpoints on the different environments, a [Postman collection](docs/postman/Phoenix.postman_collection.json) has been included in the `docs` directory.

-## Aerospike

-For testing we use two different namespaces specified in the `./conf/aerospike.conf` file.
-We use a custom settings-file to create a secondary namespace a logically divide testing from development.

 ## Batch Upload

-The APIs gives the possibility to read a file from S3 and upload it to Aerospike.
+The APIs gives the possibility to read a file from S3 and upload it to Redis.
 To avoid timeouts and having the client hanging waiting for the response, the APIs has a simple `checking` mechanism.
 The picture below explain how the process works

 ![](/docs/images/batch_upload.png)

-The process of uploading the file from S3 to Aerospike is delegated to a separate `go routine`.
+The process of uploading the file from S3 to Redis is delegated to a separate `go routine`.
 The client should store the `batchID` that is returned from the initial request `(POST /v1/batch)` and ask for the status with `GET /v1/batch/status/:id`.

 Time taken to upload **1.6M unique keys** from S3 is `3m 33secs`.
 Check this [PR](https://github.com/rtlnl/phoenix/pull/5) for more information